xiz-kak/dynamic-jamstack/README.md

 Create the followings at the [dashboard](https://dashboard.fauna.com/) of FaunaDB.

-- Database - name: You can name as you like.
+- Database - name: Any (as you like)
 - Collection - name: `messages`
-- Index - name: `all_messages` Leave blank at Terms and Values
+- Index - name: `all_messages` (Leave blank at Terms and Values)

+Obtain Key's Secret after creating a new key at the SECURITY menu.

+This secret will never be displayed again, so save somewhere safe.